gabRpt/matsim-output-postgreSQL-converter/docs/queries.md

 {% common %}
 __Output :__

 Returns a list of dataframes, one dataframe per zone.
+**The order of the dataframes is the order of the zones in the geojson file.**

 * `id` : id of the activity
 * `type` : type of the activity